janvhs/walle/README.md

 ## How do I install *walle*?

-These instructions work for Linux and Mac.
+These instructions are for Linux and Mac.

 > **Note**
-> Please make sure `~/.local/bin` is on your `$PATH`.
+> Please make sure that `~/.local/bin` is on your `$PATH`.

 > **Warning**
-> On Windows, adapt these to fit your needs.
+> On Windows, adjust these to suit your needs.

 ### Via [just](https://just.systems)